icpcatucsd/icpcatucsd.github.io/content/_index.md

 ## Welcome to the Competitive Programming (CP) Club at UC San Diego!

 We are a student organization devoted to helping programmers excel in problem-solving techniques involving computer algorithms and data structures, as well as engaging in various algorithmic programming competitions.
+Join the [Slack](https://join.slack.com/t/ucsdcp/shared_invite/zt-3f8vpc4ww-9637OKb~eQHVyruAzuYCfw) to stay up-to-date on our latest communications!

 # Overview